 Responsibilities.
-The Faculty Handbook committee shall be responsible for consulting with administration on Faculty Handbook content affected by university/system policies; recommending to the Senate any revisions in the Faculty Handbook deemed appropriate and necessary; consulting with the Committee on Committees concerning proposed revisions to this document, examining proposed changes to the Faculty Handbook for consistency and reporting back revisions as appropriate; bringing handbook revisions recommended by Senate to the full faculty when appropriate and necessary; reviewing and proofreading Faculty Handbook copy prior to publishing.
+The Faculty Handbook committee shall consist of Faculty Senators.
+This committee shall be responsible for consulting with administration on Faculty Handbook content affected by university/system policies; recommending to the Senate any revisions in the Faculty Handbook deemed appropriate and necessary; consulting with the Committee on Committees concerning proposed revisions to this document, examining proposed changes to the Faculty Handbook for consistency and reporting back revisions as appropriate; bringing handbook revisions recommended by Senate to the full faculty when appropriate and necessary; reviewing and proofreading Faculty Handbook copy prior to publishing.
 Adoption of the committee’s resolutions by the Senate constitutes a recommendation of the Senate to the Chancellor for revision of the Faculty Handbook.

 The Board of Trustees’ Policy on Faculty Handbook revisions, adopted in 1992, and any subsequent amendments govern the revision of the Faculty Handbook.
 In the event of any inconsistency between the Board’s policy and the Faculty Handbook, the Board’s policy will control.
 The Senate and the Chancellor accept the provisions of the Faculty Handbook.
 All have responsibility for revision.